cilium/cilium/Documentation/operations/upgrade.rst

   The cilium-operator pprof configuration is now managed via the ``operator.pprof`` section.
   Additionally, a``hubble.relay.pprof`` section has been added.
 * All pprof configuration now support configuring the pprof listen address, defaulting to localhost.
+* The ``hubble.peerService.enabled`` value is deprecated.
+Currently ``true`` by default, Cilium v1.14 will remove the option to set it to ``false`` as support for Hubble Relay to query the Peer Service through the Hubble local UNIX domain socket will be removed and the Kubernetes peer-svc mandatory when Hubble Relay is enabled.
+Users overriding ``hubble.peerService.enabled`` to ``false`` are encouraged to migrate to ``true`` with the Cilium v1.13 release.

 CRD Changes
 ~~~~~~~~~~~